 Recipe by sal

 "A whole chicken roasted with onion, carrots, celery and potatoes.
-Heart and delicious on a cold evening!"
+Hearty and delicious on a cold evening, or any time!"

 Watch video tips and tricks

 This came out fantastic!
 I did make some changes, though.
 As suggested by another reviewer, I rubbed the chicken with the "Roast Sticky Chicken-Rotisserie Style" spices, minus the thyme, since my husband won't eat that, and added more garlic.
 I also added mini red potatoes, sweet potatoes, parsnip, baby carrots, and more onion, all chopped into large slices.
 I added water and chicken soup mix (I did not have chicken broth) and put it in an aluminum pan covered with silver foil on 325 for 2 hours, and then on 375 for about 20 minutes to make it crispy.
 Yum!